 Vaccinations

-About the Procedure
+About the procedure

 Vaccination is a preventive healthcare procedure in which a vaccine is administered to stimulate the body’s immune system.
 It helps protect individuals from infectious diseases and prevents the spread of illness in the community.

-Care Before the Procedure
+Care before the procedure

 - Assess the patient’s age, health status, and immunization history.